 For those with a family member or loved one with a terminal illness or at the end stage of their life, the very idea of turning to hospice care for help may feel like they are giving up.
-In fact, hospice is a very specialized level of care that offers great comfort and hope during one of the most difficult times people face.
+In fact, our hospice care in Astoria is a very specialized level of care that offers great comfort and hope during one of the most difficult times people face.

 Lower Columbia Hospice is an outreach program of Columbia Memorial Hospital (CMH) serving Clatsop County, and it is the only program of its kind serving the community since 1981.
-Our mission is to provide compassionate in-home care to terminally ill patients with an emphasis on symptom management, while also helping both patients and their families experience the best possible quality of life.
+Our mission is to provide compassionate in-home hospice care in Astoria and Clatsop County to terminally ill patients with an emphasis on symptom management, while also helping both patients and their families experience the best possible quality of life.
 Our people-centered care team consists of nurses, social workers, therapists, spiritual counselors, aides, volunteers, and massage therapists.

 A: No. Early referral to hospice is encouraged so patients and families have more access to support services and symptom control to better enhance quality of life.